nathantja/how-web-works/partOne.md

 ### What is HTTP?
 HTTP or the "hypertext transfer protocol" is a protocol, or set of guidelines, for sending requests (including data) over the web.
 All requests made with HTTP are sent as text.
 ### What is a URL?
+Universal Resource Locator.
+URL is comprised of a few things: protocol, subdomain/domain/hostname, port number, resource /, and query for additional data passed.

 ### What is DNS?
 ### What is a query string?
 ### What are two HTTP verbs and how are they different?